OmarGhonimat97/Movies-Library/README.md

 - search >> enables the user to search for a movie title
 - moviesTopRated >> show a lits of top rated movies
 - TVTopRated >> show a lits of top rated TV series

+## Database
+- added /addMovie for the user to add a movie to database using 'post' method
+- added /getMovies to get the information that was added to the database